World Wonders

 Spring hares are nocturnal.
 Adult males are mostly solitary and live in burrows.
 Similarly, females living with their young, forage in small groups.
 Both sexes dig their own burrows using their 2 tiny front legs well endowed with 5 sharp claws.
 Locomotion while foraging is somewhat similar to most quadrupeds albeit it's oddness due to the very short front feet.
 Leaping is their motion of preference during flight from predators.

-Artist's impression of Spring Hare
+Spring Hare Communication

 Little is known about the social life of the spring hare.
 Females usually bear three babies per year.
 Their young are born at approximately 1/3 of an adult's body weight which runs between 6 to 9 lbs.